 Here at frankie we love chatting to folks about their jobs.
-In our latest issue (aka issue 82), we spoke to Hannah Lewis, an anatomical services specialist in Canberra.
+In issue 82, we spoke to Hannah Lewis, an anatomical services specialist in Canberra.

 As told to Mia Timpano.
 Pretty pic by Anthea and Lyndon Torres.

 My interest in dissecting dead bodies started when I was sitting in a year 11 ancient history class.
 We learnt about a physical anthropologist who’d been studying the human remains at Mount Vesuvius.
 She deduced that one particular young female had been a slave because the bicipital groove in her humerus was well worn, indicating that that muscle had been used a lot.
 I thought that was just so cool.
 At uni, I majored in anatomy, and a dissection program came up.
 I volunteered to join it, and from that moment I was hooked.

 Initially, I was hesitant to touch the specimens because they don’t really smell like dead bodies.
 They smell more like a cocktail of chemicals.
 And of course, being around anything dead is confronting, but a deceased human is next level.
 I was in awe, though.
 I remember sitting there dissecting a body and I could tell it was female because she was wearing pink nail polish.
 I was like, “Ooh, jeez – that’s a human.”
 I volunteered for a year-and-a-half with that lab.
 From there, I did a dissection competition and won a prize.
 I completely blew myself away; I didn’t know I could actually do something like that.
 Then I applied for the role of anatomical services specialist at the Australian National University in Canberra and, by some miracle, I got it.